 Matt Baumgurtel leads the Hamilton Locke Energy Infrastructure and Resources team and specializes in renewable energy including energy storage and hydrogen projects.

-David O’Carroll is a lawyer in the Hamilton Locke Energy Infrastructure and Resources team and specializes in renewable energy projects including wind and solar.
+David O’Carroll is an associate in the Hamilton Locke Energy Infrastructure and Resources team and specializes in renewable energy projects including wind and solar.